cornelcreanga/DAWG/README.md

 - Issues of original repository resolved
 - Pull requests included

 Beware: this fork isn't API compatible with the original library.

-Also, it requires Java 8 but still no additional dependencies.
+Requirements:

+- Java 6
+- No additional runtime dependencies
+- JUnit (for tests)

 ##How to use